Useful pages on the regulator website

 - to supervise the commissions charged to affiliated individuals;

-- to assist the Ministerio del Trabajo y Seguridad Social (Ministry of Work and Social Security) in all aspects subject to its competence and propose legal and regulatory modifications advisable from a technical perspective;
+- to assist the Ministry of Work and Social Security (Ministerio del Trabajo y Seguridad Social) in all aspects subject to its competence and propose legal and regulatory modifications advisable from a technical perspective;

 - to require any and all financial information necessary to ensure the compliance of AFPs with applicable laws and regulations and review all the books and records of overseen entities;